qimcis/FastVideo/README.md

   year         = {2024},
 }

-@article{zhang2025faster,
+@article{zhang2025vsa,
-  title={Faster video diffusion with trainable sparse attention}, author={Zhang, Peiyuan and Huang, Haofeng and Chen, Yongqi and Lin, Will and Liu, Zhengzhong and Stoica, Ion and Xing, Eric P and Zhang, Hao}, journal={arXiv e-prints}, pages={arXiv--2505}, year={2025}
+  title={VSA: Faster Video Diffusion with Trainable Sparse Attention}, author={Zhang, Peiyuan and Huang, Haofeng and Chen, Yongqi and Lin, Will and Liu, Zhengzhong and Stoica, Ion and Xing, Eric and Zhang, Hao}, journal={arXiv preprint arXiv:2505.13389}, year={2025}
 }